danielcbit/apcctrl/doc/manual/manual.rst

 To enable PCNET support, configure with the ``--enable-pcnet`` flag.
 This is typically enabled by default.

-The required apcupsd.conf settings are straightforward:
+The required apcctrl.conf settings are straightforward:

 ::

-    ## apcupsd.conf v1.1 ##
+    ## apcctrl.conf v1.1 ##
     UPSCABLE ether
     UPSTYPE pcnet
     LOCKFILE /var/lock